Image Editing

 Outpainting (also known as canvas expansion) allows you to extend an image beyond its original boundaries.
 The AI will generate new content that seamlessly continues from the edges of your original image.

-Click on an image block containing the image you want to expand.
+Click on an image node containing the image you want to expand.

 **Activate the Outpaint Tool**